Skip to main content

 Example

-We want JobB (Null job) to trigger an event if JobA runs longer than 110% of the estimated run time.
-Assuming that both jobs are on the same schedule and date, use the information below to set this up.
+In this example, JobB (a Null job) triggers an event if JobA runs longer than 110% of the estimated run time.
+Both jobs are on the same schedule and date.

 Add the following Job Completion Complex Expression to JobA: